-In this context, advanced and non-destruive techniques such as remote sensing offer a promising alternative for early pest detection.
+In this context, advanced and non-distortive techniques such as remote sensing offer a promising alternative for early pest detection.
 Hyperspectral remote sensing, in particular, has emerged as a powerful tool due to its ability to capture continuous spectral information across numerous narrow wavelength bands.
 This high spectral resolution enables the detection of subtle variations in plant biochemical and physiological properties associated with pest-induced stress.
 The red-edge region (approximately 680–750 nm) is especially sensitive to changes in chlorophyll concentration and internal leaf structure.
 Healthy leaves typically exhibit a sharp increase in reflectance in this region due to strong chlorophyll absorption in the red wavelengths and high reflectance in the near-infrared region.
 In contrast, pest-damaged leaves show changes in chlorophyll content and leaf cellular structure, resulting in measurable shifts in the slope and position of the red edge.
 These shifts can be quantitatively assessed using hyperspectral data.
 Although hyperspectral techniques have been widely applied for detecting crop stress, limited research has focused on differentiating spectral responses of mulberry plants to specific sucking pests.
 Understanding these spectral variations is important for developing rapid and non-destructive pest detection methods.
 Therefore, the present study aimed to identify and characterize spectral changes associated with infestation of major mulberry sucking pests—pink mealybug, spiralling whitefly and thrips—using red edge position derived from hyperspectral reflectance data.

 2.MATERIALS AND METHODS

 Field experiment was carried out to detect damage caused by major sucking pest of mulberry using RED edge position derived from hyperspectral radiometry.
-The materials used and methods followed in the investigations are described in this chapter.

 2.1.
 Experiments and insect pests studied

-Investigation was conducted in the Mulberry garden (Variety V1) at Department of Sericulture, Tamil Nadu Agricultural University (TNAU) Coimbatore.
-Field experiment was carried out using hyperspectral radiometry to take reflectance of sucking pests damaged mulberry plants viz pink mealy bug (Maconellicococus hirsutus), thrips (Pseudodentrothrips mori) and spiralling whitefly (Aleurodicus disperses).
-The treatments are as follows T1 – Damaged T2 - Undamaged.
+Investigation was conducted in the Mulberry garden (variety V1) at the Department of Sericulture, Tamil Nadu Agricultural University (TNAU) Coimbatore, India.
+Field experiment was carried out using hyperspectral radiometry to take reflectance of sucking pests damaged mulberry plants viz.
+Maconellicococus hirsutus, Pseudodentrothrips mori and Aleurodicus disperses.
+The treatments are as follows T1 – Damaged and T2 - Undamaged.
 The naturally occurring pest infestation was studied in two plots each with the dimension of 5x10 sq.m demarcated as T1 (damaged) and T2 (undamaged) in existing mulberry variety.
 In the plot marked healthy or undamaged, the plants were protected from insect damage by spraying suitable insecticides periodically.
-In the plot marked damaged, no plant protection measures were taken against pest so as to build up of insect population.
+In the plot marked damaged, no plant protection measures were taken against pest so as to build up insect population.
 However, both the plots were kept free from plant disease by careful monitoring and spraying fungicide/bactericide whenever necessary.
 Ten plants were tagged to represent healthy (undamaged) and damaged categories in the protected and unprotected plots.
 The ten tagged plants served as replication for each treatment.

 2.2.
 Observations recorded

-Percent leaf damage caused by sucking pests of mulberry, Percent spectral reflectance was recorded at 15 days interval during active infestation by mulberry sucking pests in each plant.
+Percent leaf damage caused by sucking pests of mulberry, Percent spectral reflectance was recorded at 15 days interval during active infestation in each plant.
 The observations were recorded from 10 tagged plants for each treatment on 15, 30, 45 and 60 days after pruning.

 2.3.
 Pest population count